kensho-technologies/orama/docs/quickSetup.md

 If you don't know what npm/webpack/babel is, or if you don't want to do any complex setup yet, you can start prototyping with Orama by scripting inside a HTML file with the following code.

-> It's not recommended to use this setup for any serious work, or any production facing app.
+It's recommended to use this setup only for prototypes.

 ```html
 <!DOCTYPE html>